chester-lang/chester2025draft/docs/src/dev/parser-plan.md

    - Modify tokenizer to set this flag appropriately when encountering newline characters
    - Keep token handling simple and uniform

-2. **Expression Termination:**
+2. **Context-Free Expression Termination:**
-   - Update `LexerV2.parseRest()` to check for whitespace with newline flag after blocks
+   - Update `LexerV2.parseRest()` to implement simple "}\n" termination rule
-   - Add condition to handle expression termination at block boundaries
-   - Use structural patterns for termination decisions, not keyword-based checks
+   - Add condition: `if (previousToken == "}" && currentToken.isWhitespace && currentToken.canActAsNewline)`
+   - Always terminate OpSeq when this pattern is encountered, regardless of context
+   - No special cases or context-dependent decisions
+   - Consistent rule application across all expressions

-3. **Uniform Operator Sequence Handling:**
+3. **Uniform Symbol Treatment:**
    - Maintain the flat OpSeq production for all expressions including pattern matching
-   - Ensure the parser has no special knowledge of the 'match' identifier
-   - Preserve the strict separation between parsing and semantic analysis
+   - No special handling for any identifiers (including 'match')
+   - Apply termination rules based purely on token patterns, not semantic meaning
    - Let later passes handle pattern matching semantics

 4. **Error Handling Improvements:**